Magic: The Gathering: Film

 In January 2014, 20th Century Fox acquired the rights to produce a Magic: The Gathering film with Simon Kinberg as producer and TSG Entertainment (its co-financing partner), and Allspark Pictures as co-financers, after Universal Pictures allegedly dropped the film from their schedule (both Universal and Hasbro had been developing the original Magic: The Gathering film since 2009).
 In June 2014, Fox hired screenwriter Bryan Cogman to write the script for the film.
 In 2019 following Disney's acquisition of 21st Century Fox's assets, the film along with numerous other properties in development at Fox were cancelled.

 In April 2016, Enter the Battlefield, a documentary about life on the Magic Pro Tour was released.
 The film was written by Greg Collins, Nathan Holt, and Shawn Kornhauser.

 The production team behind The Toys That Made Us will produce a documentary Igniting the Spark, The Story of Magic: The Gathering.

 Hasbro and Legendary Entertainment announced a partnership in February 2025 for a live action film and television franchise based on MTG, starting with a feature film.
-In April 2025, Matt Johnson was reported to be the top choice to direct, although a deal hasn't been confirmed yet.
-Two months later, Noah Gardner and Aidan Fitzgerald were hired as the writers of the film.
+In June 2025, Noah Gardner and Aidan Fitzgerald were hired as the writers of the film.
+In February 2026, Matt Johnson confirmed in an interview that he will direct the film.